 At the end of 2012 they took away the awards for Single of the Year, Best Group, People's Choice, Highest Selling New Zealand Single ('Don't Forget Your Roots'), Highest Selling NZ Album (Six60) and Radioplay Record of the Year ('Don't Forget Your Roots') at The NZ Music Awards.
 They were also nominated for Album of The Year and Best Electronica Album.

 In counterpoint to their regular sold-out shows, multi-platinum singles and praise, Six60 found themselves receiving damningly critical evaluations via local music commentary outlets like The Corner, Blog On The Tracks and Groove Guide's Chart Attack column.
-In Fraser's words, "It was definitely interesting watching the singles – after what they did – you started to hear both sides of people's opinions.
+Fraser said, "It was definitely interesting watching the singles – after what they did – you started to hear both sides of people's opinions.
 People who disliked it were a new thing for us, and that sucked … It was fascinating to watch and to deal with."

 Early in 2013, Six60 relocated to Berlin, Germany after signing a deal with Sony Music label Columbia Four Music for the European release of Six60.
-Since then they have been busy alternating between touring throughout the Northern Hemisphere and writing new material for their anticipated second album.

 Eli Paewai - drums

 Chris Mac - bass, synthesiser